kintohub/kintohub-docs/docs/features/deploying/manage-projects.md

    ![Click on Deploy button](/docs/assets/deploy-button.png)

-4. Now you will be able to notice that the changes made in **Compare Versions** screen.
+4. Now you will be able to notice the changes made in **Compare Versions** screen.

 5. Click on the **Confirm Project** button.